AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 <!-- TOC -->

-## Ubuntu Server 24.04
+## 1. Ubuntu Server 26.04

+Before everything.
+If this server was your DHCP Server, activate temporarily the DHCP of your router so the machine can get an IP address.

 ### Setup

 - Set up an Ubuntu Server on a laptop.
   - You  better have Ethernet connection.
-If you only have wifi, buy a usb  ethernet adapter.
-It's worth it and you will be able to use the bridge mode which is not available with wifi.
+If you only have Wi-Fi, buy a usb  Ethernet adapter.
+It's worth it, and you will be able to use the bridge mode which is not available with wifi.
   - boot up ubuntu from an usb drive, select the language, keyboard layout, and timezone.
 In the network section, select the Ethernet connection, an IP 192.168.x.x will be assigned.
   - Wait for mirror to be configured.
-  - Assign some partitions : `ext4` 100GB for `/` and some space for var/lib. `/var/lib` is where most application data lives.
-KVM/Libvirt stores virtual machine disks in /var/lib/libvirt/images.
-Docker (if you use it for AdGuard) stores everything in /var/lib/docker.
+  - In storage configuration, select  Entire disk with 'encrypt the LVM group with LUKS'.
+Since we will install HAOS inside a VM later, create a partition for `/var/lib/libvirt/images`.
   - Install `openssh-server` and manage it remotely using SSH from another machine so you can copy-paste commands from the documentation.
   - enable ssh auto start : `sudo systemctl enable ssh` and  `sudo systemctl start ssh`
 ### First checks / updates